AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 ## **Download Template**

 Go to the Kick-Starts page.
-Select the Company, Group, Project, Task, and User objects.&nbsp;Select the Include existing data checkbox &nbsp;(do this to quickly reference Company, Group and User IDs).&nbsp;Click the Download button.
+Select the Company, Group, Project, Task, and User objects.
+Select the Include existing data checkbox (do this to quickly reference Company, Group and User IDs).
+Click the Download button.

 ## Input Project Details

-Open the Workfront.xlsx file you just downloaded.&nbsp;Go to the PROJ Project sheet.
+Open the Workfront.xlsx file you just downloaded.
+Go to the PROJ Project sheet.

 ![](assets/im2-350x14.png)
 Unless you have already created projects in Workfront, it should be empty.